 Provide at least one to two week's notice of requested building inspection date.

-Before a final inspection can be requested for booking, a completed Code Compliance Certificate (CCC) application must be received and confirmation received of an initial check conducted from QLDC.
+Before a final inspection can be requested for booking, a completed Code Compliance Certificate (CCC) application must be received, processed and confirmation email received from QLDC.

-- As of 01 Oct 18, before a Final Inspection can be booked, a complete Code Compliance Certificate application must be submitted and confirmation received from QLDC that initial checks have been passed.
+- As of 01 Oct 18, before a Final Inspection can be booked, a complete Code Compliance Certificate application must be submitted, processed and email received from QLDC